facebook/react/docs/docs/typechecking-with-proptypes.md

 id: typechecking-with-proptypes
 title: Typechecking With PropTypes
 permalink: docs/typechecking-with-proptypes.html
+redirect_from:
+  - "docs/react-api.html#typechecking-with-proptypes"
 ---

+> Note:
+> `React.PropTypes` is deprecated as of React v15.5.
+Please use [the `prop-types` library instead](https://github.com/aackerman/PropTypes).

 As your app grows, you can catch a lot of bugs with typechecking.
 For some applications, you can use JavaScript extensions like [Flow](https://flowtype.org/) or [TypeScript](https://www.typescriptlang.org/) to typecheck your whole application.
 But even if you don't use those, React has some built-in typechecking abilities.
 To run typechecking on the props for a component, you can assign the special `propTypes` property: